By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Some relationship skill building programs suggest combining the complaining behavior with the next step, problem-solving or asking for change.
-While complaining may be a way to tell the other person what is upsetting you, moving to the next step and stating the specifics you want to change is most likely to improve the situation.
+Some relationship skill building programs suggest combining the complaining behavior with the next step, problem-solving, or asking for change.
+While complaining may be a way to tell the other person what is upsetting you, moving to the next step and stating the specifics you want to change are most likely to improve the situation.

 Asking for change improves communication.